sindresorhus/execa/readme.md

 - an integer: Re-use a specific file descriptor from the current process.
 - a [Node.js `Writable` stream](#redirect-a-nodejs-stream-fromto-stdinstdoutstderr).

-Unless either [synchronous methods](#execasyncfile-arguments-options), the value can also be a:
+Unless the [synchronous methods](#execasyncfile-arguments-options) are used, the value can also be a:
 - file path.
 If relative, it must start with `.`.
 - file URL.
 - web [`WritableStream`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream).